joezhouOxford/Pizza/README.md

-the test project demo an complete setup of continues integration and delivery with the build server in azure.
+This  project demo an complete setup of continues integration and delivery with the build server in azure.

 Let me know your github username and I can add you into the contributors so you can do a push to trigger the CI and delivery process